oneAPI programming model

 The function compute inserts computational tasks into the queue exec_q for DPC++ runtime to execute on the device the queue targets.
 The execution may begin only after other tasks whose execution status is represented by sycl::event objects in the provided dependent_events vector complete.
 If the vector is empty, the runtime begins the execution as soon as the device is ready.
 The function returns a sycl::event object representing completion of the set of computational tasks submitted by the compute function.

-Hence, in oneAPI programming model, the execution queue is used to specify which device the function will execute on.
+Hence, in the oneAPI programming model, the execution queue is used to specify which device the function will execute on.
 To create a queue, one must specify a device to target.

 In dpctl, the sycl::queue is represented by dpctl.SyclQueue Python type, and a Python API to call such a function might look like